Online Tutoring: A Complete Guide To Everything Schools Should Know Before They Start

 Online tutoring is very safe.
 Provided of course you do the right checks in advance.
 Every tutor must have a DBS or DBS equivalent, just as you would check for a face to face tutor.

-The difference with online tutoring is of course that you can, if you wish, be present for the entire lesson by placing your child in a central location in your house.
-With in person tutoring it’s quite likely you’ll be asked to wait in the car which gives much less transparency.
+Parents can also more easily be present for their child’s lesson if the computer, tablet or PC is in a central location in your house.
+With in person tutoring, it’s quite likely you’ll be asked to wait in the car which gives much less transparency.

-Moreover if you use a reputable tutoring company, they should be able to provide their recruitment and vetting processes to you to ensure the quality and background of the tutors.
+Moreover if you use a reputable online tutoring platform, they should be able to provide their recruitment and vetting processes to you to ensure the quality and background of the tutors.

 How much does online tutoring cost?

 Online tutoring tends to be a lot cheaper than in person tutoring.
 Costs with most tutoring services start at £15 per lesson up to about £35 for the most expensive tutors.

-At Third Space one of our goals is to make the effectiveness of one to one tuition available at a price point that everyone can afford; we always encourage schools to book a call with us so we can work out pricing for their specific situation and number of pupils requiring tuition.
+At Third Space Learning, one of our goals is to make the effectiveness of one to one tuition available at a price point that everyone can afford; we always encourage schools to book a call with us so we can work out pricing for their specific situation and number of pupils requiring tuition.

 Now we’ve hopefully addressed your questions and concerns, let’s finish with a quick summary of the benefits of online tutoring.

 10 benefits of online tutoring